Skip to content

 What's Next?

 Congratulations!
-You now have a solid foundation in Java fundamentals and best practices.
-You're ready to write clean, professional Java code.
+You now have a comprehensive understanding of professional Java development practices.
+You're ready to write clean, maintainable, and production-quality Java code.

-Check out our Java Quick Reference → for a handy summary of syntax and best practices.
+Check our Quick Reference → for syntax and concept summaries.

 Practice Exercises